hoanglongcao/VUB-EZProxy-Redirect/README.md

 The instructions from [VUB's remote access](https://biblio.vub.ac.be/vlink/HELP/vlinkezproxy_en.htm) were used to make this extension.

-Note 1: The VUB EZProxy Redirect extension only redirects to the VUB Exproxy website and does not store personal data.

-Note 2: I got help from ChatGPT in creating this extension.

 ![VUB EZProxy Redirect Demo](demo.png "VUB EZProxy Redirect Demo")